 #8.
 Clove Oil is a Natural Mold Inhibitor

 Salt is another natural germ inhibitor.
+Use this for cleaning wooden cutting boards in the kitchen.

 #10.
 Sunshine is a Natural Sanitizer